odoo/documentation/content/developer/howtos/web_services.rst

 Web Services
 ============

-The web-service module offer a common interface for all web-services :
+The web-service module offers a common interface for all web services:

 - XML-RPC
 - JSON-RPC